By Courtney Sperlazza, MPH

 Research on stevia has shown its potential to reduce blood sugar levels.[*] One study showed that it reduced blood sugar in diabetic rats.[*] Another study[*] found that stevia is a safe sweetener for diabetics and could have a therapeutic effect, but a much higher dose would be needed than you would use to sweeten foods and beverages.

 The amount in Equip foods isn’t anywhere near a therapeutic dose.
 We add just enough to get the taste just right.
+Our watermelon colostrum supplement is a perfect example - just enough stevia for a wonderful taste.

 More research is needed to fully understand stevia's effects on blood sugar and its long-term health implications.
 Work with a qualified medical professional if you want to lower your blood sugar, especially if you have diabetes.